-- You cannot go to court on the scheduled date (you will have to pay a fee to postpone the trial), or - You did not get served (receive this order to go to court) at least 15 days before the trial (or 20 days if you live outside the county).
+- You cannot go to court on the scheduled date (you will have to pay a fee to postpone the trial), or - You did not get served (receive this order to go to court) at least 15 days before the trial (or 20 days if you live outside the county), or - You need more time to get an interpreter.
+One postponement is allowed, and you will not have to pay a fee to delay the trial.